Ian Evatt: Return to Chesterfield

 After his release from Blackpool in June 2013, Evatt re-joined Chesterfield on a two-year contract on 30 July 2013, and was made the club's captain.
-He scored his first goal in his second spell for the club against Fleetwood Town in the Football League Trophy Northern Area Final on 4 February 2014.
+He scored his first goal in his second spell for the club against Fleetwood Town in the Football League Trophy Northern Area final on 4 February 2014.

 He was released by Chesterfield at the end of the 2017–18 season.

-Coaching career
+Managerial career

 Caretaker spell at Chesterfield

 On 23 April 2018, following the departure of Jack Lester, Evatt was appointed caretaker manager for the remainder of the season, which ended in Chesterfield's relegation to the National League.

 Barrow

 On 15 June 2018, Evatt was unveiled as the new manager of National League side Barrow.

 Evatt officially retired from playing after coming on as a forward late in a friendly at home to his former club Blackpool on 20 July 2019.
 The appearance was prompted by Barrow's social-media manager, who announced that, should their tweet be retweeted one thousand times, Evatt would come on for the last few minutes.

 In his second season in charge, Evatt guided Barrow back to the Football League for the first time in 48 years as champions of the National League.
 The season was curtailed due to the COVID-19 pandemic, with standings based on a points-per-game basis.